ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2021.01/+article.md

 - [[xdavidhu.me](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/)] Stealing Your Private YouTube Videos, One Frame at a Time
 - [[xdavidhu.me](https://bugs.xdavidhu.me/google/2021/01/18/the-embedded-youtube-player-told-me-what-you-were-watching-and-more/)] The Embedded YouTube Player Told Me What You Were Watching
 (and more)
-- [[Medium](https://blog.usejournal.com/how-i-stole-the-data-in-millions-of-peoples-google-accounts-aa1b72dcc075)] How I stole the data in millions of people’s Google accounts
+- [[Medium](https://blog.usejournal.com/how-i-stole-the-data-in-millions-of-peoples-google-accounts-aa1b72dcc075)] How I stole the data in millions of people's Google accounts

 A Google product related articles.
 Worth the read for those learning Computer Science or any developers out there.
 It's quite technical, but worth it once you get the idea behind it.
 The first 2 articles are bug hunting reports related to YouTube made by the same person, a fun read on behind the scenes when "attacking" these things.